 Here is an execution example of the above procedure.

 The SQL Server also allows using multiple IF statements in a stored procedure.
-But each IF statement will be independent of other IF statements.
+However, each IF statement will be independent of other IF statements.
 It means each IF statement’s boolean expression will be evaluated once in the stored procedure.

 CREATE PROCEDURE RESULT_CALCULATOR